 All students study six subjects, mostly from NCEA Level 2, if subject pre-requisites are met.
 There are opportunities for multi-level study.
 Accelerate students study a mix of NCEA Level 2 and Level 3 subjects.
-Students at this level seeking direct work placement may apply for entry to the College Academy.
+Students at this level seeking transition from College, may apply for the Secondary Tertiary Programme (STP).

-All students study six subjects, but the number of subjects at NCEA Level 3 will be determined by the gualification they are seeking and by pre-requisites that have been met.
-Capable students may study for New Zealand Scholarship, the premier New Zealand academic standard, while university Level 100 papers may be available to those who meet the entry criteria.
-Some other subjects may be available if specific criteria are met.
-For a complete list of subjects at all levels, refer to the College website at www.tbc.school.nz
+All students study up to six subjects, but the number of subjects at NCEA Level 3 will be determined by the qualification they are seeking and by pre-requisites that have been met.
+Capable students may study for New Zealand Scholarship, the premier New Zealand academic standard, while university Level 100 papers are available to those who meet the entry criteria.
+For a complete list of subjects at all levels, refer to the College website at www.tbc.school.nz/about-us/our-programmes